-Whether you’re dealing with a home or business, a professional damage assessment will serve as way to evaluate any damage you experience during a natural disaster or other event.
+Whether you’re dealing with a home or business, a professional damage assessment will serve as a way to evaluate any damage you experience during a natural disaster or other event.

 Completed by a restoration specialist or insurance adjuster, a professional damage assessment should include the following pieces of information:

-- Identification of all damaged items and property, including electrical equipment, technology, supplies, furniture and damage to the building itself.
+- Identification of all damaged items and property, including electrical equipment, technology, supplies, furniture, and damage to the building itself.

 - Thorough descriptions of the extent of the damage to all items and belongings.

-- Determination of which items and/or property features should be replaced, restored or salvaged.
+- Determination of which items and/or property features should be replaced, restored, or salvaged.